drewbstew/FCCQuoteSite/README.md

 * New Quote button to get new quote w/out reloading the page
 * Displays information about season & episode #, episode name, and original year of air
 * Tweet your quote to...
 Twitter!
 The place for tweets.
+* New wacky randomized button text!
+Waaaacky!
+YOU CAN'T HANDLE THE EXCITEMENT.

 Planned to Come:
 * Way more quotes